hed-standard/hed-specification/docs/source/05_Advanced_annotation.md

 However, annotators may use the tag when an event has explicit context information that must be accounted for.
 Tools are available to insert the appropriate `Event-context` at analysis time.
+The `Event-context` has the `unique` attribute, implying that only one `Event-context` tag group may appear in the assembled HED annotation corresponding to each time-marker value.

 ``````{admonition} **Syntax summary for *Event-context*.**